 And speaking of watermelon.
 Isn’t just a sweet sugary melon with no nutritional value?

-Um, no. Watermelon is one of the most nutritious fruits on the planet.
+It had that reputation for a while, but now science shows that watermelon is one of the most nutritious fruits on the planet.

 How Healthy is Watermelon?

 It is true it is mostly water (92%).
 That makes it a wonderful hydration source.

 It is so very high in anti-oxidants, those compounds that stop disease in its tracks.
 And it is unusually high in Lycopene, a phytonutrient that triggers healthy reactions in the human body.
 You can tell when a fruit has high levels of lycopene because they are red, as in tomatoes and red grapefruits.
 Read more about the nutrition of watermelon here.

 So we’ve established that this sorbet is made of some pretty healthy ingredients.